Continuous software integration/delivery platform CircleCI nabs $100M

 CircleCI launched an ecosystem product called Orbs in 2018 that allowed developers to share reusable snippets of code that automate repeatable software development processes.
 It’s basically an open source approach to sharing solutions to common problems, freeing businesses to dedicate more resources to solving unique business-critical issues.
 In February, CircleCI launched private orbs, which allows developers to privately share configuration code internally across projects — this might be particularly useful in industries with high privacy or compliance standards, such as finance or health care.

-In the future, Rose laid out a vision whereby CircleCI further capitalizes on its “network effect and shared ecosystem of builders” to generate insights and data for developers.
+For the future, Rose laid out a vision whereby CircleCI further capitalizes on its “network effect and shared ecosystem of builders” to generate insights and data for developers.
 This is part of what its Vamp acquisition will enable.

 “The way we build today is more interconnected than ever,” Rose said.
 “Sources of change no longer exist solely in a repository, making it impossible for a single developer to understand the entire process.
 The acquisition of Vamp will allow us to go farther into production and bring feedback and data from users into the CI/CD feedback cycle.”

 CircleCI already releases research based on its vast banks of data via its annual State of Software Delivery report, which establishes benchmarks for engineering team performances.
 This sheds light on some of the areas CircleCI may venture into in the future.
-One example Rose provided is a situation in which a business sets key performance indicators (KPIs) around software tweaks and changes — “Does this change decrease shopping cart abandonment rates?” — and can automatically roll back these changes if they don’t meet the KPI stipulations.
+One example Rose provided is a situation in which a business sets key performance indicators (KPIs) around software tweaks and changes — “Does this change decrease shopping cart abandonment rates?” — and can automatically roll back these changes if they don’t meet KPI stipulations.

 “Over time, we aim to capitalize on our knowledge of how the best teams build so that we can proactively help teams manage complexity and avoid pitfalls other teams have seen,” Rose said.